mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

 - ProtegeOwlApis - compatible with the Protege Ontology editor.
 - Pellet - DL reasoner.
 - Owlim - OWL DL reasoner compatible with some versions of Sesame.
-- Jena - General purpose library (we use Apache Jena Fuseki in this book).
+- Jena - General purpose library that is used in Apache Jena Fuseki.
 - OWLAPI - a simpler API using many other libraries.
 - Stardog - a commercial OWL and RDF reasoning system and datastore.
 - Allegrograph - a commercial RDF+ and RDF reasoning system and datastore.

 OWL is more expressive than RDFS in that it supports cardinality, richer class relationships, and Descriptive Logic (DL) reasoning.
-OWL treats the idea of classes very differently than object oriented programming languages like Java and Smalltalk, but similar to the way PowerLoom (see chapter on Reasoning) uses concepts (PowerLoom’s rough equivalent to a class).
+OWL treats the idea of classes very differently than object oriented programming languages like Java and Smalltalk.
 In OWL, instances of a class are referred to as individuals and class membership is determined by a set of properties that allow a DL reasoner to infer class membership of an individual (this is called entailment.)

 We have been using the RDF file news.n3 in previous examples and we will layer new examples by adding new triples that represent RDF, RDFS, and OWL.
 We saw in news.n3 the definition of three triples using rdfs:subPropertyOf properties to create a more general kb:containsPlace property: